• Skip to primary navigation

 • If you are not a fan of cardamom and/or nutmeg or simply just want a more plain version of æbleskiver, feel free to omit one or both spices.

-• The whole milk can replaced with plant-based milk if desired.
+• The whole milk can replaced with plant-based milk or buttermilk if desired.
+If using buttermilk, add ½ teaspoon of baking soda to the dry ingredients.

 The Equipment